echeung52/LeNet5-CNN-Digit-Classification/README.md

 # LeNet5-CNN-Digit-Classification

-Implemented original LeNet5 architecture and trained on this dataset: https://www.kaggle.com/datasets/karnikakapoor/digits
+Implemented LeNet5 architecture from original research paper by Yann LeCun and trained on this dataset: https://www.kaggle.com/datasets/karnikakapoor/digits